Skip to content

 The only hope is that many IT departments have a policy of running a version behind the current release.
 If that is the case, the arrival of IE8 may encourage some of them to adopt IE7.

-The entire web is keen to reduce its level of for IE6 and hopefully this update will allow that.
+The entire web design community is keen to reduce its level of support for IE6 and hopefully this update will allow that.
 In fact, another post this week entitled – 10 Cool Things We’ll Be Able To Do Once IE6 Is Dead – points out just what a wonderful world it would be.

 Once IE6 is gone we will be able to…